obonaventure/cnp3/book/application/application.rst

  - the `Content-Type:` header is the MIME_ header that indicates the type of the attached MIME document.
 HTML pages use the `text/html` type.
  - the `Content-Enconding:` header indicates how the MIME_ document has been encoded.
 This header would be set to `x-gzip` for a document compressed by using the gzip_ software.

-:rfc:`1945` and :rfc:`2616`also defines headers that are specific to HTTP responses.
+:rfc:`1945` and :rfc:`2616` also define headers that are specific to HTTP responses.
 These server headers include :

  - the `Server:` header indicates the version of the web server that has generated the HTTP response.
 Some servers provide information about the software release and optionnal modules that is uses.
 For security reasons, some system administrators disable these headers to avoid revealing too much information about their server to potential attackers.
  - the `Date:` header indicates when the HTTP response has been produced by the server.